HITEC University: Transport

 A transport facility of buses is provided to students from Rawalpindi and Islamabad.

 Hostel

 The university administration took a step to meet the needs of students by building a new hostel (Jinnah Hostel) with all facilities which has become a success.
 Now, the university has two internal hostel buildings for boys.

-Masjid and Religious Education Complex
+Mosque and Religious Education Complex

-There is a masjid in HITEC University premises where students can offer prayers.
-It has a capacity of 700 worshipers.
-It is a beautiful masjid, where students of the HITEC complex can come and perform their salats, and communicate with their God.
+There is a mosque on HITEC University premises free for use by students.
+It has a capacity of 700.

-There is one Religious Education Complex under the Masjid where Hifz and Nazira Quran classes are conducted.
+There is one Religious Education Complex under the mosque where Hifz and Nazira Quran classes are conducted.

 Library

 General collection

-The general collection is organized according to Dewey Decimal Classification and shelved subject-wise according to call numbers (100-999) pasted on the spine of each item.
+The general collection is organized according to Dewey Decimal Classification and shelved subject-wise according to call numbers (100–999) pasted on the spine of each item.

 Reference collection

 A significant number of current reference sources are available on reference shelves.
 Electronic databases including, dictionaries, encyclopedias, handbooks, directories, yearbooks, atlases, and bibliographies are distinct features of this collection.
 The reference books can only be consulted within the library.